 Since rummy is now online and has quickly evolved to become one of India’s most-loved online games, you can play 21 cards rummy on virtual sports apps as well.
 But, before you dabble in 21 card rummy, you should learn a little more about this thrilling but challenging card game.

 History of 21 Card Rummy

-Number of Decks in 21 Cards Rummy
+Number of decks in 21 Cards Rummy

 21 card rummy or Indian marriage rummy is played with three decks.
 Each deck has the standard 52 cards categorized into four suits - Diamonds, Clubs, Spades, and Hearts.
 There is one printed Joker in each deck.